titancupid/CS-301-FINAL/README.md

 - 📊 **Exploratory Data Analysis (EDA)**: Visualized key patterns and distributions
 - 🧹 **Data Preprocessing**: Handled missing values, encoded categorical features, and cleaned the dataset
-- 🤖 **Modeling**: Trained four classification models — Logistic Regression, K-Nearest Neighbors (KNN), Naive Bayes, and Support Vector Machine (SVM)
+- 🤖 **Modeling**: Trained four classification models - Logistic Regression, K-Nearest Neighbors (KNN), Naive Bayes, and Support Vector Machine (SVM)
 - 📈 **Evaluation**: Assessed models using Accuracy, Precision, Recall, and F1 Score
 - ⚖️ **Comparison**: Compared all models and selected the top two (Naive Bayes & SVM) based on performance in a healthcare context

 ## 🧠 Key Takeaway

-In healthcare, **recall is critical** - missing a diagnosis can be more harmful than a false positive.
-Based on our results:
+In the context of healthcare, **recall is especially important** - it’s often more harmful to miss a diagnosis than to raise a false alarm.
+Based on our results, the **Support Vector Machine (SVM)** model achieved the highest recall, making it highly effective at identifying patients with heart disease.
+Meanwhile, the **Naive Bayes** model provided a more balanced performance, with fewer false positives.
-- **SVM** had the highest recall (0.90)
-- **Naive Bayes** offered a balanced performance with fewer false positives

-Both models were strong contenders, and we discussed the trade-offs between them in the final comparison.
+Both models proved to be strong candidates, and we carefully weighed their trade-offs during our final comparison.

 ## 📁 Files